-In connection with our assessment of going concern considerations in accordance with the Financial Accounting Standard Board's (the "FASB") Accounting Standards Update ("ASU") Topic 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," we have until June 22, 2023, to consummate an initial business combination.
-It is uncertain that we will be able to consummate an initial business combination by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
+In connection with our assessment of going concern considerations in accordance with the Financial Accounting Standard Board's (the "FASB") Accounting Standards Update ("ASU") Topic 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," we have until September 22, 2023, to consummate an initial business combination.
+It is uncertain that we will be able to consummate an initial business combination by this time.
+If an initial business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
 Management has determined that the liquidity condition and mandatory liquidation, should an initial business combination not occur, and potential subsequent dissolution raises substantial doubt about our ability to continue as a going concern.
 Management plans to consummate a business combination prior to the mandatory liquidation date.
-No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after June 22, 2023.
+No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after September 22, 2023.